Hosts Grasset Nickel-Copper-Cobalt- Platinum-Palladium Deposit

 - Located at the eastern end of Balmoral’s Detour Trend Project the Grasset Property is road accessible and easily serviced from Balmoral’s all season, Fenelon camp which is centrally located between the Grasset Property and the Fenelon Gold Deposit.
 It is located between 25 and 50 kilometres from railhead in Mattagami and within 20 kilometres of the existing hydro-electric grid.

-- Initial drill testing by Balmoral on the Grasset Property led to the discovery of a new zone of gold mineralization – Grasset Gold discovery (33 m grading 1.66 g/t gold) which shares similarities with the Detour Gold deposit 80 kilometres to the east in a similar geological setting
+- Initial drill testing by Balmoral on the Grasset Property led to the discovery of a new zone of gold mineralization – Grasset Gold discovery (33 m grading 1.66 g/t gold) which shares similarities with the Detour Gold deposit 80 kilometres to the west in a similar geological setting

 - Follow-up drilling discovered a zone of nickel-copper-platinum group metal mineralization located at the southern contact of a 16+ kilometre long sequence of mafic/ultramafic rocks (the GUC) which trend back onto Balmoral’s adjacent Fenelon and Jeremie Properties